Requirements for approved training and equipment

 Store equipment and plant protection products correctly

 Even though the equipment has been cleaned after use, there may still remain plant protection products that can drip at the collection location, if, for example, it rains.
 It should therefore be stored in a secure location, where there is no risk for residues of various substances polluting the environment.
-The sprayer should preferably be stored indoors, but it can also be placed on a biobed or a cast plate with draining to the fertiliser well.
+The sprayer should preferably be stored indoors, but it can also be placed on a biobed or a sealed surface with draining to a collection device, a container or the fertiliser well.

 During the winter, you should fill the whole system with a 50 per cent glycol mixture to protect it from frost damage, if the sprayer is not stored in a frost-free location.
 The glycol mixture can then be reused in future winter seasons.